 3.1 miles - Hard

 The Camelback Mountain hike is one of the most popular hikes in Phoenix.
 Camelback Mountain is just 20 minutes from downtown and can be seen all over the area, rising to 2,707 feet.
 It’s a popular spot for hikers, rock climbers, and tourists, so make sure you do the hike as early as possible, with sunrise being the sweet spot.
-There are a few ways to hike Camelback Mountain, and this guide takes the easier and more scenic Cholla Trail.
+There are a few ways to hike Camelback Mountain, and this guide takes the easier, less trafficked, and more scenic Cholla Trail.
 It’s still a tough hike, but the Cholla Trail is a nicer way to hike Camelback Mountain, which is a must-do Phoenix hike.

 Read the Guide